Fluorine-19 nuclear magnetic resonance spectroscopy: Chemical shifts

 19F NMR chemical shifts in the literature vary strongly, commonly by over 1 ppm, even within the same solvent.
 Although the reference compound for 19F NMR spectroscopy, neat CFCl3 (0 ppm), has been used since the 1950s, clear instructions on how to measure and deploy it in routine measurements were not present until recently.
 An investigation of the factors influencing the chemical shift in fluorine NMR spectroscopy revealed the solvent to have the largest effect (Δδ = ±2 ppm or more).
 A solvent-specific reference table with 5 internal reference compounds has been prepared (CFCl3, C6H5F, PhCF3, C6F6 and CF3CO2H) to allow reproducible referencing with an accuracy of Δδ = ±30 ppb.
 As the chemical shift of CFCl3 is also affected by the solvent, care must be taken when using dissolved CFCl3 as reference compound with regards to the chemical shift of neat CFCl3 (0 ppm).
 Example of chemical shifts determined against neat CFCl3:

 For a complete list the reference compounds chemical shifts in 11 deuterated solvents the reader is referred to the cited literature.

 A concise list of appropriately referenced chemical shifts of over 240 fluorinated chemicals has also been recently provided.

 Chemical shift prediction

 19F NMR chemical shifts are more difficult to predict than 1H NMR shifts.
 Specifically, 19F NMR shifts are strongly affected by contributions from electronic excited states whereas 1H NMR shifts are dominated by diamagnetic contributions.

 Fluoromethyl compounds

 Fluoroalkenes

-For vinylic fluorine substituents, the following formula allows for estimation of 19F chemical shfits:where Z is the statistical substituent chemical shift (SSCS) for the substituent in the listed position, and S is the interaction factor.
+For vinylic fluorine substituents, the following formula allows estimation of 19F chemical shifts:

+where Z is the statistical substituent chemical shift (SSCS) for the substituent in the listed position, and S is the interaction factor.
 Some representative values for use in this equation are provided in the table below: